By Liam Higgins

 “When I visit the U.S., I’m always appalled at all the television ads and billboards encouraging law suits.
 It’s not a lot different than the ads for the lottery,” Martinez says.
 “This is the culture the gringos come from, and this is why they think first of suiting someone when they have a problem.
 To me, it’s confirmation of a broken legal system,” he says.
 He adds.
 “There seems to be a lot of built-in anger among U.S. citizens, including some of those who live in Ecuador.
 I’m not sure where it comes from but it’s sad.”

 Corruption is still an occasional issue in the Ecuador’s legal system, Martinez says, but the incidences have dropped considerably in recent years.
-“Despite the current criticism, President [Rafael] Correa’s reforms made the courts much more professional and Moreno has maintained those reforms.
-Despite the cases where courts unfairly favored the government during the Correa years, the quality of justice for most people, including foreign residents, has improved greatly.”
+“Despite current criticism of his administration, President [Rafael] Correa’s reforms made the courts much more professional and Moreno and Lasso has maintained those reforms.
+Despite cases in which courts unfairly favored the government during the Correa years — and those did occur — the quality of justice for most people, including foreign residents, has improved greatly.”

 Martinez, who has worked for expat clients in Cuenca and Manta as well as in Quito, says he knows of very few law suits filed by North Americans that have been successful, and this includes cases where it’s “gringo vs. gringo.”

 “Cases that are ultimately decided in favor of foreigners often take years to resolve,” he says.
 “Justice is slow everywhere but it’s probably slower in Latin American than in North America.”